 I am able to take time off from work when I think it's necessary.

 I feel good about the ways we contribute to the community.

 I am given the resources and equipment to do my job.

 We asked CBIZ to explain what they do.
 Here is what they had to say.

 CBIZ provides clients financial services including accounting, tax, risk advisory, government health care and real estate consulting, and valuation services.
-Employee services include benefits consulting, property and casualty insurance, payroll, life insurance, retirement plan and HR consulting, and executive recruitment.
+Employee services include benefits consulting, property and casualty insurance, payroll, life insurance, retirement planning, HR consulting, and executive recruitment.

 About this Company

 | US Headquarters: Cleveland, Ohio, 44131|| US Sites: 105|